DewellGuerand/LINMA2471---Project/report/main.typ

 === Armijo backtracking line search

-The first adaptative step size method we will implement is the _Armijo Line Search_.
+The first adaptive step size method we will implement is the _Armijo Line Search_.
 This method start with a candidate new iterate and decreases the step size until a condition is satisfied.
 The algorithm is described as follows:

 #figure(
   kind: "algorithm",